For The Goldman Sachs Group Inc. [GS], Analyst sees a drop to $475. What next?

 Sponsored

-Today Exotec, a leader in global warehouse robotics, announced $335M in Series D funding at a $2B valuation.
-The Growth Equity business within Goldman Sachs Asset Management led the round with follow-on investments from 83North and Dell Technologies Capital.
-Exotec will leverage the funds to continue to launch large-scale deployments in North America, Europe, and Asia for global brands.
-The company also plans to hire 500 new R&D engineers by 2025 to accelerate the development of its high-performance warehouse automation technology.

-The stocks have a year to date performance of -9.01 percent and weekly performance of -10.81 percent.
-The stock has been moved at -6.60 percent over the last six months.
-The stock has performed -6.33 percent around the most recent 30 days and changed -14.66 percent over the most recent 3-months.
+— Data-driven curation and creation of new experiences heralds “roaring twenties” as Fever partners with entertainment creators to bring the world together in real life.

+The daily chart for GS points out that the company has recorded -8.43% loss over the past six months.

-If compared to the average trading volume of 2.76M shares, GS reached to a volume of 4517612 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 2.94M shares, GS reached to a volume of 3610943 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about The Goldman Sachs Group Inc. [GS]:
+Here is what top equities market gurus are saying about The Goldman Sachs Group Inc. [GS]:

 BofA Securities have made an estimate for The Goldman Sachs Group Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on January 06, 2022.
 The new note on the price target was released on December 06, 2021, representing the official price target for The Goldman Sachs Group Inc. stock.
 Previously, the target price had yet another raise from $440 to $450, while JMP Securities kept a Mkt Outperform rating on GS stock.

-The Average True Range (ATR) for The Goldman Sachs Group Inc. is set at 12.00, with the Price to Sales ratio for GS stock in the period of the last 12 months amounting to 1.86.
-The Price to Book ratio for the last quarter was 1.26, with the Price to Cash per share for the same quarter was set at 616.75.
+The Average True Range (ATR) for The Goldman Sachs Group Inc. is set at 12.05, with the Price to Sales ratio for GS stock in the period of the last 12 months amounting to 1.79.
+The Price to Book ratio for the last quarter was 1.24, with the Price to Cash per share for the same quarter was set at 625.11.
+Price to Free Cash Flow for GS in the course of the last twelve months was 1.96.

-The Goldman Sachs Group Inc. [GS]: An insightful look at the core fundamentals
+The Goldman Sachs Group Inc. [GS]: A deeper dive into fundamental analysis

-Return on Total Capital for GS is now 3.05, given the latest momentum, and Return on Invested Capital for the company is 2.98.
-Return on Equity for this stock inclined to 10.16, with Return on Assets sitting at 0.88.
-When it comes to the capital structure of this company, The Goldman Sachs Group Inc. [GS] has a Total Debt to Total Equity ratio set at 461.35.
-Additionally, GS Total Debt to Total Capital is recorded at 82.19, with Total Debt to Total Assets ending up at 38.05.
-Long-Term Debt to Equity for the company is recorded at 269.04, with the Long-Term Debt to Total Capital now at 42.33.
+Return on Equity for this stock inclined to 21.01, with Return on Assets sitting at 1.65.

-Reflecting on the efficiency of the workforce at the company, The Goldman Sachs Group Inc. [GS] managed to generate an average of $233,556 per employee.
+The Goldman Sachs Group Inc. [GS]: An earnings per share (EPS) analysis

-Earnings per share (EPS) analysis for The Goldman Sachs Group Inc. [GS] stock

 >> 7 Top Picks for the Post-Pandemic Economy <<